evhub/pyprover/README.md

 forall x: A, B(x)
 exists x: A, B(x)
 ```

+_Note that `expr` requires propositions/predicates to start with a capital letter and constants/variables/functions to start with a lowercase letter._

 Once a formula has been constructed, various functions are provided to work with them.
 Some of the most important of these are: